Yuan-lab-LLM/Yuan3.0/vllm/README_Yuan.md

 ##  1. Docker image

-We strongly recommend using the latest release of docker images of Yuan3.0-40B.
-You can launch an instance of the Yuan 3.0 container with the following Docker commands:
+We strongly recommend using the latest release of docker images of Yuan3.0 Flash.

 ```bash
 docker pull yuanmodel/vllm:v0.11.0